SparkysWidgets/Marlin/README.md

 `AXIS4_NAME`, `AXIS5_NAME`, `AXIS6_NAME`, `AXIS7_NAME`, `AXIS8_NAME`, `AXIS9_NAME`:
 Axis codes for additional axes:
 This defines the axis code that is used in G-code commands to reference a specific axis.
-Axes with name 'A', 'B' or 'C' are rotational axes for which distances and positions must be specified in degrees.
-Other axes are linear axes for which  distances and positions must be specified in length units (mm in default mode (after G21) or imperial inches in inch mode (after G20))
+Conventional axis names are as follows:
    * 'A' for rotational axis parallel to X
    * 'B' for rotational axis parallel to Y
    * 'C' for rotational axis parallel to Z